Director's Statement

 Playing with time, the echoes of things are important and serve to capture how, over the decades, we humans have - and have not - changed.
 Parallels run all the way through the film, amongst which:

-The delicate kiss of Marianne/Pascal versus the veracious snogging of Bernard/Camille; lines of dialogue are repeated from one era to the next - same words, different meaning; the dreams and hopes of one generation are precisely the same as the dreams and hopes of another; Marianne’s clandestine flyers and passports mirror Marcel’s stolen documents and pictures; songs from 40’s radio echo songs from an 80’s cassette; even the Scots - pilots to be rescued in the 40’s, a football team to be defeated in the 80’s (both generations of French trying to send the Scots home!); Marianne pulls the trigger at the climax of both parts with vastly different results); the film begins and ends with reflections and windows.
+The delicate kiss of Marianne/Pascal versus the veracious snogging of Bernard/Camille; lines of dialogue are repeated from one era to the next - same words, different meaning; the dreams and hopes of one generation are precisely the same as the dreams and hopes of another; Marianne’s clandestine flyers and passports mirror Marcel’s stolen documents and pictures; songs from 40’s radio echo songs from an 80’s cassette; even the Scots - pilots to be rescued in the 40’s, a football team to be defeated in the 80’s; Marianne pulls the trigger at the climax of both parts with vastly different results; the film begins and ends with reflections and windows.
+The present always echoes the past.

 Physical places tell stories too.
 Both worlds (1943 and 1989) take place in transitional spaces: stairwells, rivers, windows, doorways, reflections - because Marianne herself is between two worlds: unable to reconcile the past with the present, an idealistic and innocent victim of war, now a cold-hearted perpetrator of it.